-A waste service charge follows a user-pays approach, which is regressive in nature.
+A waste service charge, on the other hand, follows a user-pays approach, which is regressive in nature.
 Unlike a service rate, the service charge approach has a clear correlation with the individual ratepayer's consumption of services.
 In other words, ratepayers pay the same charge for the same service received, independently of the property valuation.